dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

    - MNEE Caustics are treated as direct lighting instead of indirect lighting.

-   - MNEE Caustics render best with objects with smooth normals.
+   - MNEE Caustics only work if the caustic caster has smooth normals.

    - Volumetric materials can not recieve MNEE caustics.